kirbydesign/designsystem/.github/CONTRIBUTING.md

 Every pull-request that is created should solve _one_ existing [Github issue](https://github.com/kirbydesign/designsystem/issues).

 There might be cases where the changes in a pull-request naturally solves multiple issues, often caused by them being related one way or another.
 This is the exception, not the rule.
-Striving for the scope of the pull-requests to be one issue, makes the task of reviewing it more manageable.
+Striving for the scope of the pull-requests to be one issue makes the task of reviewing it more manageable.

-If you are not able to fill in the `This PR closes # (reference issue number here)` part of the pull-request template and follow the branch naming convention outlined in [The Good: Branch](#branch), because there is no issue to reference; it is unfortunately an indicator that you have not followed [the process for contribution](#the-process-for-contribution).
+If you are not able to reference any issue when filling in the `This PR closes # (reference issue number here)` part of the pull-request template or when following the branch name convention outlined in [The Good: Branch](#branch); it is unfortunately an indicator that you are not solving any issue and have not followed [the process for contribution](#the-process-for-contribution).

 We do not wish for pull-requests that have no related issue to be submitted, as this means no refinement has taken place and there might be no agreement on whether the suggested changes should be part of Kirby.
 If it is submitted anyways, it will most likely be closed without being merged.

 Should you find yourself in that situation and want to salvage as much of your work as possible: create an issue following [the process for contribution](#the-process-for-contribution) and make changes to your pull-request as necessary.

 ### The good pull-request has a title worthy of the changelog
-Besides helping to inform what the changes in the pull-request does - the title of your pull-request will be used in [the changelog](https://cookbook.kirby.design/home/changelog) to represent your changes!
+Besides informing what the changes in the pull-request does - the title of your pull-request will be used in [the changelog](https://cookbook.kirby.design/home/changelog) to represent your changes!
 ![](images/issue-title-to-changelog.png)

 So make the title descriptive - after writing the title, ask yourself if you would feel informed what the changes in the PR entail if you read it as part of a changelog.